DataDog/documentation/content/en/code_analysis/troubleshooting/_index.md

 If you are running Code Analysis on a non-GitHub repository, ensure that the first scan is ran on your default branch (for example, a branch name like
 `master` or `main`).
 After you commit on your default branch, non-default branches are analyzed.

-You can always configure your default branch in your repository configuration.
+You can always configure your default branch in-app under [Repository Settings][4].

 ## Software Composition Analysis